How do I schedule the exam?

 New Testament

-For the exam, have a general understanding of NT introductory matters and NT theology.
-Review Carson and Moo and be familiar with the overall content of each NT book.
-Also you will be accountable for translating Greek in John's Gospel, Ephesians, and Revelation, and you will be asked to analyze the textual apparatus.
+For the exam, students should have a general understanding of NT introductory matters and NT theology.
+Students should review Carson and Moo and be familiar with the overall content of each NT book.
+They will also be accountable for translating Greek in John's Gospel, Ephesians, and Revelation, and will be asked to analyze the textual apparatus.

 Old Testament

-Have a general understanding of OT introductory matters and theology (e.g. What are the different views of wrote the Pentateuch?
+Students should have a general understanding of OT introductory matters and theology (e.g. What are the different views of wrote the Pentateuch?
 Why does it matter?
 Why is Joshua - 2 Kings often called the "Deuteronomic History? etc.) along with Hebrew translation and basic text critical understanding.
-Review OT introductions like Dillard and Longman and be ready to translate some Hebrew.
-Use this study guide for preparation.
+Students should review OT introductions like Dillard and Longman and be ready to translate some Hebrew.
+Students should use this study guide for preparation.

 Historical & Theological Studies